molnarszilard/deep_segmentation_vineyards_navigation/README.md

-This is based on https://github.com/MrD1360/deep_segmentation_vineyards_navigation THe notebook is split into py fiels, which are more convenient for our usecase.
+This is based on https://github.com/MrD1360/deep_segmentation_vineyards_navigation Please visit the original repo for more details.
+The notebook is split into py files, which are more convenient for our use case.
-Also some modifications were done, to use it with tensorflow 2.10.0.
+Also, some modifications were done, to use it with tensorflow 2.10.0.

-# Semantic Segmentation Controller for Vineyards
-A control system that exploits semantic segmentation properties to properly drive the mobile platform along vineyard rows.

-## Content of repository
-- _Model\_training\_and\_validation\_\_segmentation.ipynb_ is a jupyter notebook used for training and model validation.
-- _model\_mobile\_seg\_fp32.tflite_ is the obtained model weights optimized for running on CPU.
-- _ROSController.py_ is a ROS implementation of the controller.

-## Test dataset
-Test dataset available at: https://zenodo.org/record/4601472 (DOI: 10.5281/zenodo.4601472)

-## Dependencies and libraries
-The system has been tested on tensorflow==2.4.1 version and ROS Melodic.
+We used it as a MobileNetv3 architecture for canopy segmentation.